-Drunch – St John’s Wood, London
+Drunch – Regents Park, London

-Drunch’s second branch in London, which opened only three months ago in July, is uniquely peculiar in that while it offers a fully Halal food menu, it’s also part gastro-pub and part shisha-lounge.
+Drunch’s second branch in Regents Park, London, which opened only three months ago in July, is uniquely peculiar in that while it offers a fully Halal food menu, it’s also part gastro-pub and part shisha-lounge.

 While there’s 40 seats outdoors for those seeking after an alfresco dining experience along with a shisha (available on the terrace from 4pm daily), the remaining 60 seats indoors are divided into two rooms, with one at the back that’s entirely separate from the front room that houses the restaurant’s alcohol bar, and thus perfect for the two aforementioned groups.